Traveling on a low FODMAP diet: 7 tips

 You are going to a foreign country where you don’t know exactly what kind of food they serve and what options there are in the supermarket.

 You go on holiday to enjoy and relax and the last thing you want is to worry about what you can and can’t eat.
-And even more important: getting lots of stomach issues during your holiday.
+And even more important: getting lots of stomach issues during your travels.

 1. Do research in advance